digikar99/bmas/README.md

 # BMAS - Basic Mathematical Subprograms

 > Run `bash make.sh` to build; modify for non-gcc / non-avx2 platforms.
+> The interface to this library is not stable yet.
+Potential future changes include naming of bitwise operators.

 This library intends to provide functions for operating on vectors of numbers.
 The function signatures are based on BLAS L1 functions, and comprise of: